p4irin/remote_phone_control/README.md

 #### Imports and _Snom_ instances

-These imports and _Snom_ instantiations must preceed all the standalone examples.
+These imports and _Snom_ instantiations must precede all the standalone examples.

 ```python
 import time